 Pupils can also select from an increased range of college courses at West College Scotland.
-The school's courses booklet for 2025 will be published I mid-February, but an overview leaflet showing the courses available can be found here.
-Any pupil considering a college course as part of their \$5/6 curriculum is advised to read the information about the courses they are interested in to ensure they meet the entry requirements and are aware of how this impacts on other choices (particularly Foundation Apprenticeships that span several columns)
+The school's courses booklet for 2025 can be found here.
+Any pupils considering a college course as part of their S5/6 curriculum are advised to read the information about the courses they are interested in to ensure they meet the entry requirements and are aware of how these impact on other choices (particularly Foundation Apprenticeships that span several columns).